 Why does an FDA-approved/cleared device matter?

-As part of its mission of protecting health in the U.S, the Food and Drug Administration is in charge of regulating and evaluating the potential health risk-benefit ratio of drugs and medical devices.
-Obtaining formal approval from the Agency is not an easy process as companies must follow a rigorous regulatory process and submit the results of the clinical tests they have conducted.
+As part of its mission of protecting health in the U.S., the Food and Drug Administration is in charge of regulating and evaluating the potential health risk-benefit ratio of drugs and medical devices.
+However, obtaining formal approval from the Agency is not an easy process.
+Companies must follow a rigorous regulatory process and submit the results of the clinical tests they have conducted.

 Most countries follow an equivalent pathway, with each of them having slight specificities.
 It explains why a smartwatch may be approved in Europe or Japan but not yet in the U.S. Regulatory matters take time and require patience from the manufacturers or pharmaceutical laboratories.
 Depending on the potential risk involved for human health, medical devices will fall into different categories.
 Check this article to understand the differences between FDA-approved, cleared, and registered.

 FDA Clearance is a different level of acknowledgment.
 After submitting a “pre-market authorization” or 510(k) form, the company can get clearance for the device if it can prove that the performances are “equivalent” to a previously cleared product.
 The potential issue with cleared medical devices is that manufacturers can use old predicates.